HarshAgg256/Logify/README.md

 **Proof Validation:**
 Proof validation is the process of verifying whether a given sequence of logical statements constitutes a valid proof for a conclusion based on a set of premises and logical rules.
 This involves checking the correctness of each step in the proof and ensuring that the conclusion follows logically from the premises.

-### Assignment 1: Propositional Logic Parser and Evaluator
+### Project 1: Propositional Logic Parser and Evaluator

 **Description:**
 A C/C++ tool for parsing and evaluating propositional logic formulas using structured logical rules.